 Steroids (children)

-They are used as medicines to treat certain childhood rheumatic conditions (diseases which may affect joints, muscles, bones, skin or eyes).
+Steroids are hormones that occur naturally in the body.
+They are used as medications to treat certain childhood rheumatic conditions (diseases which may affect joints, muscles, bones, skin or eyes).
 This can include juvenile arthritis (JIA), lupus (also known as SLE), uveitis, dermatomyositis and scleroderma.
 Steroids work by affecting the immune system and reducing inflammation.
 They have been safely used for over 50 years.
-They are the most common medicines used by rheumatologists (arthritis specialists).
+They are the most common medications used by rheumatologists.
 Steroids are also used for other types of diseases, such as asthma and eczema.

 How will it help?